OreKal/Various-C-programs/README.md

 # Various-C-programs
-Just a random assortment of C programs
+An assortment of C programs